DSC-SPIDAL/harp/website/content/docs/examples/mlrsgd.md

 }
 ```

 After that we can initialize the dynamic scheduler.
 Each thread will be treated as a worker and be added into the scheduler.
-The only thing you need to do is to submit tasks during the computation.
+The only thing that needs to be done is that tasks has to be submitted during the computation.
 ```Java
 private void initThread() {
     GDthread = new LinkedList<>();